algolia/algoliasearch-extension-reranking/README.md

   - Set `Image and tag` field with `algolia/test-reranking:1.0.2`
   - Click `Review + create` button.
 The validation of the app will take some time.

- The source code of the example Docker image is available [here](/Docker)

 <br/>
 <br/>
 <br/>